"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Technical overview

 \mypar The convenience gain of the Fourier-decomposition theorem lies in the fact that functions of linear decay are square integrable.
 So the Fourier transform $\widehat{f_0}$ is a function (not an evil tempered distribution), and, thanks to the compact support, the inverse Fourier transform is realized simply by the integral:

 --- no tempered distribution theory required, not even improper integrals.
-The consequence is that, in some occasions (e.g., see the discussion following Lemma~\ref{lem:overview:linsyseq} in \S\ref{ssec:overview:𝛍-𝛟:charac} below), $\sumFun_\Xi$ is technically easier to work with in terms of the Fourier transform.
-In other occasions, though, the additional knowledge in $\sumFun_*$ does not seem to translate into reduced technical complexity of the proofs (e.g., the proof of Prop.~\ref{prop:PQC-Fourier-spec} above).
+The consequence is that, in some occasions, $\sumFun_\Xi$ is technically easier to work with in terms of the Fourier transform (e.g., see the discussion following Lemma~\ref{lem:overview:linsyseq} in \S\ref{ssec:overview:𝛍-𝛟:charac} below).
+In other occasions, the additional knowledge in $\sumFun_*$ does not seem to translate into reduced technical complexity of the proofs (e.g., the proof of Prop.~\ref{prop:PQC-Fourier-spec} above).